godotengine/godot-docs/classes/class_gltfstate.rst

 When importing a glTF file with embedded binary images, extracts them and saves them to their own files.
 This allows the image to be imported by Godot's image importer, which can then have their import options customized by the user, including optionally compressing the image to VRAM texture formats.

-This will save the images's bytes exactly as-is, without recompression.
+This will save the images' bytes exactly as-is, without recompression.
 For image formats supplied by glTF extensions, the file will have a filename ending with the file extension supplied by :ref:`GLTFDocumentExtension._get_image_file_extension()<class_GLTFDocumentExtension_private_method__get_image_file_extension>` of the extension class.

 \ **Note:** This option is editor-only.
 At runtime, this acts the same as :ref:`HANDLE_BINARY_IMAGE_MODE_EMBED_AS_UNCOMPRESSED<class_GLTFState_constant_HANDLE_BINARY_IMAGE_MODE_EMBED_AS_UNCOMPRESSED>`.